brianhill/transient-astronomy/analyses/2022-10-2425-SN_2022vqz/index.md

 2022-10-2425: Sofia, Brian, Luke

 10:40pm Started 15 60-second exposures 4x4 binning

+4x4 binning results in a plate scale of 0.955 arcseconds / pixel (per our [Plate Scale Calculator](../../equipment/PlateScaleCalculator.pdf))

 Temperature was 8.8&deg;.
 Our best possible focus was 6850, based on two runs of @Focus3.